iracic82/Pulumi-Code-Prosimo/README.md

 ### For Both AWS and Azure

-If no configuration is set, the script defaults to AWS.
+For both or defaulting to AWS (if no configuration is set):

+Simply run pulumi up without setting the cloud-provider configuration.

 ```bash